Four Apple contractors accuse Qualcomm of antitrust violations

 The allegations are part of broader dispute between Apple and Qualcomm, which supplies so-called modem chip technology that lets iPhones connect to cellular data networks, over the nature of Qualcomm's business model of linking the sale of chips and patent licenses, which has come under scrutiny by regulators in South Korea, the United States and several other countries.

-"Despite Apple's claims against Qualcomm, Apple suppliers remain contractually obligated to pay royalties to Qualcomm under their license agreements with us, including for sales of iPhones to Apple," Qualcomm President Derek Aberle said of the dispute on the company's conference call in April.
+"It is clear that Apple is controlling all of the contract manufacturers' statements and actions in the litigation.
+If Apple hadn’t interfered with the licenses and instructed the contract manufacturers to take these actions the contract manufacturers would not be contesting the licenses now,” Qualcomm President Derek Aberle said of the dispute on the company's conference call on Wednesday.

 Much of the language in the contractors' allegations mirror Apple's objections to Qualcomm's business model.
-A senior Apple official confirmed that the company is helping to fund the contractors' legal defense as part of an indemnification agreement among the firms.
+A senior Apple official confirmed the company was helping fund the contractors' legal defense as part of an indemnification agreement among the firms.
 Apple has also formally joined the contractor case as a defendant.

 The lost license revenue from Apple has been a hit to Qualcomm's sales.
 Analysts expect $5.2 billion in revenue for the June quarter, down from $6 billion a year earlier.